 You are not alone.
 If you or someone

 Joyful Heart Foundation was established in 2004 with the intention of helping survivors heal and reclaim their lives.
-Today, our mission is to heal, educate and empower survivors of sexual assault, domestic violence and child abuse, and to shed light into the darkness that surrounds these issues.
-We deliver our mission through three program areas: Healing & Wellness, Education & Awareness and Policy & Advocacy.
+Today, our mission is to transform society’s response to sexual assault, domestic violence, and child abuse, support survivors’ healing, and end this violence forever.
+We deliver our mission through three program areas: Healing, Education and Advocacy.

 It wasn’t long after Mariska Hargitay began her role on Law & Order: Special Victims Unit that she began to receive letters from survivors, each of them with their own unique story, but all of them telling of the immense weight of pain, shame and isolation.
 In response, she created Joyful Heart.
 Since then, we have sought to help survivors heal and reclaim their lives—not as a first response to trauma, but as a next response to address the ways trauma continues to live on in the mind, body and spirit long after the immediate crisis has passed.

-Over the years, we have served survivors from across our hubs of services though our Healing & Wellness programs, which include our signature retreat model and Wellness Days.
+Over the years, we have served survivors from across our hubs of services though our healing programs.
 These programs are designed to address trauma through a holistic approach, addressing the physical, emotional, mental and spiritual effects of survivors’ experiences.
 To that end, program participants engage in modalities like creative arts therapy, guided writing, body work, yoga, meditation, music, dance, movement, play and mindfulness—all in the nurturing environment of community.
 By increasing understanding of the impact of trauma in these ways, as well as the use of trauma-informed wellness models, we effectively elevate the goal of healing from surviving to thriving and reclaiming joy.